How to report a stolen bike (step-by-step)

 4. Get the word out

-What if you don’t have bicycle insurance?
+5. What happens if you don’t have bike insurance

-As previously mentioned, if your bicycle was stolen from inside your home then your household contents insurance may cover it, but that will be down to your individual policy details and you will need to check with your insurer to find out if you’re covered.
+As previously mentioned, if your bicycle was stolen from inside your home then your household contents insurance may cover it, but that will be down to your individual policy details, and you will need to check with your insurer to find out if you’re covered.

 Many cyclists choose to take out specialist cycle insurance as it can cover your bicycle wherever it goes, subject to using an approved lock.

-For those without insurance, unless the bike can be recovered by the police (and in a condition still safe to ride) for the most part, cyclists are left high and dry until they can afford a replacement.
 Those at the more entry-level end of the scale may be able to chalk this off as a very annoying, expensive and inconvenient experience, but at the other extreme, some cycling equipment can be worth up to tens of thousands of pounds.

 With no specialist insurance, a bike which is stolen from a public place, a communal area or a vehicle simply will not be covered and there will be no chance of recouping the cost of the cycling equipment.